ryanlimdx/CafeManager/README.md

 npm install
 ```

+### Step 3: Environment Variables
-#### Step 3.
-Environment Variables: Create a .env file in the backend folder with the following content:
+Create a .env file in the backend folder with the following content:

 ```env
 PORT=5000